yondero/website/content/_index.md

 ## Build without limits

-Yondero is a decentralized, open source developer platform that enables you to build the next generation of software.
+Yondero is a decentralized, open source developer platform that enables you to take ownership of your code.
 {{% /column %}}
 {{< /columns >}}